Ursula K. Le Guin: Married life and death

 Le Guin died on January 22, 2018, at her home in Portland, at the age of 88.
-Her son said that she had been in poor health for several months, and stated that it was likely she had had a heart attack.
+Her son said that she had been in poor health for several months, and stated that she had likely suffered a heart attack.
 Private memorial services for her were held in Portland.
 A public memorial service, which included speeches by the writers Margaret Atwood, Molly Gloss, and Walidah Imarisha, was held in Portland on June 13, 2018.

 Views and advocacy

-Le Guin refused a Nebula Award for her story "The Diary of the Rose" in 1977, in protest at the Science Fiction Writers of America's revocation of Stanisław Lem's membership.
-Le Guin attributed the revocation to Lem's criticism of American science fiction and willingness to live in the Eastern Bloc, and said she felt reluctant to receive an award "for a story about political intolerance from a group that had just displayed political intolerance".
+Le Guin refused a Nebula Award for her story "The Diary of the Rose" in 1977, in protest of the Science Fiction Writers of America's revocation of Stanisław Lem's membership.
+Le Guin attributed the revocation to Lem's criticism of American science fiction and willingness to live in the Eastern Bloc of states, and said she felt reluctant to receive an award "for a story about political intolerance from a group that had just displayed political intolerance".

-Le Guin once said she was "raised as irreligious as a jackrabbit".
+Le Guin once said that she was "raised as irreligious as a jackrabbit".
 She expressed a deep interest in Taoism and Buddhism, saying that Taoism gave her a "handle on how to look at life" during her adolescent years.
 In 1997, she published a translation of the Tao Te Ching.

 In December 2009, Le Guin resigned from the Authors Guild in protest over its endorsement of Google's book digitization project.
 "You decided to deal with the devil", she wrote in her resignation letter.
 "There are principles involved, above all the whole concept of copyright; and these you have seen fit to abandon to a corporation, on their terms, without a struggle."
 In a speech at the 2014 National Book Awards, Le Guin criticized Amazon and the control it exerted over the publishing industry, specifically referencing Amazon's treatment of the Hachette Book Group during a dispute over ebook publication.
-Her speech received widespread media attention within and outside the US, and was broadcast twice by National Public Radio.
+Her speech received widespread media attention within and outside the United States, and was broadcast twice by National Public Radio.